csc-training/GenieWebApp.jl/README.md

 ```

 We can exit the screen by holding `Ctrl` and pressing `a` and then `d` key.
 We can retach the screen again by using the `screen -r genie` command if we need to.

+The web application should now be available at `http://<public-ip>:8000`.